AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 >
 >While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.

+>[!NOTE]
+>While there is no explicit Security Testing step,  there are still security-related code quality rules evaluated during the code quality step.
+Refer to [Security Overview for AEM as a Cloud Service](/help/security/cloud-service-security-overview.md) for more details.

 ## Functional Testing {#functional-testing}

 Functional testing is categorized into two types: